Skip to Main Content

 What happens to my pension when I die?

-You can choose an individual, several people, a good cause, or any combination of these to inherit your pension pot.
-Who you select is called your beneficiary.
+You can choose an individual, several people, a good cause or a few, or any combination of these to inherit your pot.
+Who you select is called your beneficiary or beneficiaries.

-You have two options when you tell us how to pay a beneficiary.
-Here’s a breakdown of the choices available to you.
+You have two options when you tell us how to pay them – making an expression of wish and making a nomination.

 Make an expression of wish